Azam-aa/FocusNotes/README.md

 ### Day 10 - 25 June 2025
 - Designed the user interface using CSS.
 - Added styling for header, note input, buttons, and layout responsiveness.

+### Day 11 - 26 June 2025
+- Implemented "Add Note" functionality with JavaScript.
+- Notes are saved and displayed using browser LocalStorage.